hapax/hapax.github.io/assets/teaching.md

 "Important", here, can mean a variety of things, but as Hardy and Russell suggest, *beauty* is one of the principal criteria.
 Some mountains can only be scaled by professionals.
-But we don't need to scale the mountain to appreciate and enjoy important results; we can find a nearby hill with a gentler slope and a partial view of the summit.
+But we don't need to scale the mountain to appreciate and get a flavour of important results; we can find a nearby hill with a gentler slope and a partial view of the summit.

 #### Example: the mean value theorem